gost-dom/fixture/README.md

 - Setting up the SUT is non-trivial
 - Multiple tests needs to use the SUT in an identical or similar manner
+- Simple init functions tend to litter test code with noise, hiding the essence of the test.

+Using _Fixture_ adds some complexity to test through indirection, so be sure you have the problem it solves before using it.

 _Fixture_ is inspired by [pytest fixtures](./docs/pytest-fixtures.md)